 Bishop Creek Canyon – early September to early October

-Bishop Creek Canyon is one of the most spectacular places for fall colors in California – if not the country.
+Bishop Creek Canyon is one of the most spectacular places for California foliage in the fall – if not the country.
 It is a large area of about 30 square miles where the North, Middle, and South Forks of Bishop Creek drain down toward the Owens Valley.
 At the head of each fork is a large lake, North Lake, Lake Sabrina at middle, and South Lake.
 Numerous other smaller lakes lie along the creeks.

 A short journey of no more than 20 miles west of Bishop on US Highway 168 will take you well into the rugged high country.
 This is the place to start your fall color spotting.
 From a few days to a week or more before the autumnal equinox, which occurs every year on September 22nd or 23rd and occasionally on either the 21st or 24th, the color change can begin.